 Bronson is the only healthcare system in region to have three hospitals named to the list.
-The other area recipients are Battle Creek VA Medical Center and Lakeland Health in St. Joseph.
+The other area recipients are Battle Creek VA Medical Center and Lakeland Health in St. Joseph, Mich.

 Hospitals included on the Most Wired list must meet criteria in four key areas, including infrastructure, business and administrative management, clinical quality and safety and clinical integration.
-The annual survey serves as a benchmark for excellence in IT and health data security, examining how organizations leverage IT to improve performance.
+The annual survey serves as a benchmark for excellence in information technology (IT) and health data security, examining how organizations leverage IT to improve performance.

 “Having all of our hospitals on this list demonstrates the breadth and depth of Bronson’s commitment to IT operations and health information security.
 It affirms the work we have done system-wide to ensure we have a highly effective infrastructure in place to support our clinicians and staff in delivering exceptional patient care,” says Paul Peabody, senior vice president of information technology and chief information officer for Bronson Healthcare.